Maksim-jmb/agent2/README.md

 Party Buttons are the only function ones atm - they overlay my party frames
 Mouse1 - focus toon
 Mouse2:  1st btn - toggle on RR for relaygroup party.
 2nd btn - toggle on RR ranged group.
 3rd button - disable RR.
 4rth btn - toggle on RR mouse2 all

+Relaygroups are base on 5man group 2 melee 3 ranged - RR party, ranged, mouse2 groupings.

 first try at making a video with obs - turned out blurry - need to look up better settings for OBS ...but you can get the gist of what this does.
 Quick run thru of the agents, then layouts and startup of Vfx3,4,5 - partyframe buttons for RR at the end - also put in a relaygroup for ranged RR